samueleallen/Valorant-Match-Predictor-w-Scraper-/README.md

   - Uses gradient descent to minimize errors.

 Ultimately, there are many ways for potential improvements of the model and the answer to finding the next potential improvement is through experimentation.

+Future Update: XGBoost performed worse by a margin of roughly 2-3%.